Menu

 Global Action Research Center

-President/CEO of the Global Action Research Center, which is a social change organization that provides training, technical support, facilitation and serves as an intermediary between universities and underserved communities.
-Paul has over 35 years of experience in non-profit administration, management, and delivery human services by non-profit organizations.
-He is an experienced administrator, trainer and facilitator.
+Paul Watson is the President/CEO of the Global Action Research Center, a social change organization that provides training, technical support, facilitation, and serves as an intermediary between universities and underserved communities.
+Paul has over 35 years of experience in non-profit administration, management, and delivery of human services by non-profit organizations.
+He is an experienced administrator, trainer, and facilitator.
 Internationally, Paul produced a youth development strategy for two countries in Central Asia (Kazakhstan and Kyrgyzstan) and in Jamaica.
-In the Netherlands, he provided training in community development, micro-enterprise and strategic planning methods for participants to use in their local communities and has conducted a Community Youth Development training in Egypt.
+In the Netherlands, he provided training in community development, micro-enterprise, and strategic planning methods for participants to use in their local communities and has conducted a Community Youth Development training in Egypt.
 In South Africa, Paul organized and facilitated community forums that were designed to bring police and youth together to create and implement strategies to reduce crime in their neighborhoods.
-Paul currently serves as a Co-Principle Investigator on several research studies at UC San Diego, UCLA, and UC San Francisco.
+Paul currently serves as a Co-Principal Investigator on several research studies at UC San Diego, UCLA, and UC San Francisco.

 © 2024 American Academy of Health Behavior.
 All Rights Reserved.